Journalists are yet again under attack.

 Associated Press President and Chief Executive Officer Gary Pruitt has called the seizure of records "unconstitutional."

 Carlton W. Weaver, 81, of Egypt, died May 15, 2013, in St. Luke's Hospice, Bethlehem.
 He was the husband of Doris E. (Sell) Weaver for 57 years.

-Born in Orefield, he was the son of the late Walter and Verna (Miller) Schoemaker.
+Born in Egypt, he was a son of the late George T. and Erma L. (Heilman) Weaver.

 The Whitehall police responded to these and other calls recently.

 · A report of road rage brought police to Eberhart Road.